Golda Meir: Early life

-Golda Mabovitch was born to a Jewish family in downtown Kyiv, Russian Empire (present-day Ukraine) on May 3, 1898 to Blume Neiditch (died 1951) and Moshe Mabovitch (died 1944), a carpenter.
-Meir wrote in her autobiography that her earliest memories were of her father boarding up the front door in response to rumours of an imminent pogrom.
-She had two sisters, Sheyna (born 1889) and Tzipke (born 1902), as well as five other siblings who died in childhood.
+Meir was born Golda Mabovitch on 3 May 1898 into a Jewish family in downtown Kiev in present-day Ukraine, then part of the Russian Empire.
+Her parents were Blume Neiditch (died 1951) and Moshe Yitzhak Mabovitch (died 1944), a carpenter.
+Meir wrote in her autobiography that her earliest memories were of Moshe boarding up the front door in response to rumours of an imminent pogrom.
+She was named after Blume's paternal grandmother, Golde.
+She had two sisters, Sheyna (born 1889) and Tzipke (later known as Clara; born 1902), as well as five other siblings who died in infancy.

-Meir's father, Moshe, left the country to find work in New York City in 1903.
-In his absence, the rest of the family moved to Pinsk (present-day Belarus) to join her mother's family.
-In 1905, Moshe moved to Milwaukee, Wisconsin, in search of higher-paying work, and found employment in the workshops of the local railroad yard.
+Moshe left Russia to find work in New York City, United States, in 1903.
+In his absence, the rest of the family moved to Pinsk, a city in present-day Belarus, to join Blume's family.
+In 1905, Moshe moved to Milwaukee, Wisconsin, in search of higher-paying work and found employment in the workshops of the local railroad yard.
 The following year, he had saved up enough money to bring his family to the United States.
-Golda along with her mother and sisters landed in Quebec and traveled to Milwaukee by train.
+Meir, along with Blume, Sheyna, and Tzipke, landed in Quebec and traveled to Milwaukee by train.

-Meir's mother ran a grocery store on Milwaukee's north side.
-By age eight, Meir was often put in charge of watching the store when her mother went to buy supplies.
-She attended the Fourth Street Grade School (now Golda Meir School) from 1906 to 1912.
+Blume ran a grocery store on Milwaukee's north side.
+By the age of eight, Meir was often put in charge of watching the store when Blume went to buy supplies.
+Meir attended the Fourth Street Grade School, which is now known by the Golda Meir School, from 1906 to 1912.
 A leader early on, she and a close friend, Regina Hamburger, organized the American Young Sisters Society, a fundraiser to pay for her classmates' textbooks in 1908.
-As part of the organization's activities, she rented a hall and scheduled a public meeting for the event.
-Despite frequent tardiness due to having to work in her mother's store, she graduated as valedictorian of her class.
+As part of the organization's activities, Meir rented a hall and scheduled a public meeting for the event.
+She graduated as valedictorian of her class despite frequent tardiness due to having to work in Blume's store.

-In 1912, she began studying at North Division High School and worked part-time.
+In 1912, Meir began studying at North Division High School and worked part-time.
 Her employers included Schuster's department store and the Milwaukee Public Library.
-Her mother wanted Golda to leave school and marry, but she declined.
+Blume wanted Meir to leave school and marry, but the latter declined.

-On 17 February 1913, Meir took a train to live with her married sister, Sheyna Korngold, in Denver, Colorado.
-There, Meir attended North High School.
-The Korngolds held intellectual evenings at their home, where Meir was exposed to debates on Zionism, literature, women's suffrage, trade unionism, and more.
-In her autobiography, she wrote: "To the extent that my own future convictions were shaped and given form ... those talk-filled nights in Denver played a considerable role."

-Around 1913, she began dating her future husband Morris Meyerson, a sign painter and socialist.
+The following year, Meir took a train to live with her married sister, Sheyna Korngold, in Denver, Colorado.
+She attended North High School there.
+The Korngolds held intellectual evenings at their home, where she was exposed to debates on Zionism, literature, women's suffrage, trade unionism, and more.
+In her autobiography, Meir wrote: "To the extent that my own future convictions were shaped and given form ... those talk-filled nights in Denver played a considerable role."
+Around 1913, she began dating Morris Meyerson, a sign painter and socialist.